 🥄 Helpful Tools

-- Cookie sheet - I sometime bake cookies using a rimmed baking sheet, however if you will be baking cookies often invest in a classic cookie sheet without a rim.
+- Cookie sheet - I sometimes bake cookies using a rimmed baking sheet, however, if you will be baking cookies often invest in a classic cookie sheet without a rim.

 - Measuring cup and spoons